 Steam is like a delivery van.
 It moves down the road quickly, and it carries a full load of heat in its cargo bay.
 But if the road is closed, the van will just sit in traffic along with the rest of the cars and trucks, and the heat will never get to the customers who are anxiously awaiting delivery.
 And they’ve already paid for it.

-If you “think” like steam and like air, you’ll be able to see this, and you’ll be able to do things other say can’t be done.
+If you “think” like steam and like air, you’ll be able to see this, and you’ll be able to do things others say can’t be done.
 That’s how you build a reputation.
 And once you do that, you will have very few competitors.

 Trust me on that.